yzziizzy/EACSMB/README.md

 A 3D city building game.
 Currently under construction.

 It's written in pure C using no frameworks.
-Dependencies are Xlib, FreeType, libPNG, GLEW, and OpenGL 4.5.
+Dependencies are Xlib, FreeType, fontconfig, libPNG, GLEW, and OpenGL 4.5.
 You should probably have a lot of ram as well as a real CPU.

 # Installing (ubuntu)